KarAshutosh/karashutosh.github.io/blogs/blog3.md

 > Takeaways
 >
 > * Late `beforeunload` handlers add **latent round-trips** to every nav; use only when absolutely necessary.
-> * If SW sometimes passes through to network, enable **Navigation Preload** so you’re not paying SW startup + network sequentially.
+> * If SW sometimes passes through to network, enable **Navigation Preload** so you're not paying SW startup + network sequentially.

 ---